Preventing Health Problems in Golden's

 Promise Land is participating in a research study and have added NCL screening to our current Male dogs.
 No Male at Promise Land Goldens is a carrier of this trait.
 No Puppy produced by Promise Land Goldens can have NCL.

 DCM in Golden Retrievers has been studied since 1995.
 Please note that the initial FDA announcement intimated that cases of DCM in Golden Retrievers were novel.
-In the FDA report, Golden Retrievers were disproportionately represented: 61 Golden Retrievers out of the approximately 294 dogs with breeds identified.
+Dcm is not novel to breeders.

 We get a lot of questions :

-The FDA is investigating the concern for cardiomyopathy (DCM) in dogs from grain free dog foods.
+The FDA is investigating the concern for cardiomyopathy (DCM) in dogs.

-3. The L-carnitine is an important nutrient that acts as a transport for fatty acids, essential for the cellular production of energy.
-Deficiency of this nutrient can cause a variety of health problems for animals; most significantly, the association with heart disease (cardiomyopathy) in dogs.
-The lack of
+4. L-carnitine some dog lines are not producing and this contributing to Dcm .
+The L-carnitine is an important nutrient that acts as a transport for fatty acids, essential for the cellular production of energy.
+Deficiency of this nutrient can contribute a variety of health problems for animals; most significantly, the association with heart disease (cardiomyopathy) in dogs.

 All breeding dogs are tested to prevent there offspring from being on medication for life.
 These hormones control the rate at which cells burn fuels from food to make energy.
 Thyroid hormones are important because they help dogs' bones grow and develop, and they also play a role in the development of the brain and nervous system.